 Little evidence suggests home remedies can help your eyebrows grow, though it’s not harmful to try.
 Thin eyebrows caused by over-plucking or a treatable condition may grow fuller, but not if they are naturally thin.

 Cosmetic companies market pencils, gels, and other products that can help make your eyebrows look thicker.
 But is there a way to grow thicker eyebrows without relying on makeup?

-Whether you have hair loss or just naturally thin brows, if you want thicker eyebrows, there are numerous home remedies you can try.
+Whether you have hair loss or just naturally thin brows, there are numerous home remedies you can try if you want thicker eyebrows.
 See what the research has to say.